-Anal Glands are gross, but every dog and cat has ’em
+Anal Glands are gross, but every dog and cat has them.

 Today, we’re going to get all up in your cat or dog’s business.
 I’m sorry, but it’s gotta be done.

-Here is a picture of where they’re located (the red circles indicate approximate location):
+Here is a picture of about where they’re located, at about 4 o’clock and 8 o’clock on a clock face (the red circles indicate approximate location):

-These glands produce foul-smelling brownish-yellowish fishy-smelling grossness that gets squeezed out every time your dog or cat strains to poop.
+The purpose of these glands, is to produce a foul-smelling brown fishy-smelling discharge that gets squeezed out every time your dog or cat strains to poop.
 We think it’s a marking mechanism, perhaps a way dogs and cats identify themselves to each other.

 Each anal gland has a tiny little duct that empties it at the anal opening.
 These ducts can become obstructed, leaving the gland unable to empty itself, causing the pet discomfort.
 Your dog or cat may then plant her butt on the ground and “scoot” across the floor in an attempt to relieve the obstruction.

 Any time the anal glands CAN’T empty themselves, is when you should call the vet (not the groomer!!!!).

 If your dog (or cat!) is scooting and/or licking and/or scratching and/or suddenly turning around and looking at her butt all the time, to the vet she goes!

 Your veterinarian can then slip on a rubber glove and stick a finger up their butt to squeeze out the anal glands.